EstevanGN/MetS/README.md

 This is a first version to explore matabolomics data.
 To execute, you need to:

 1. Install ***R*** on your computer.
-2. Download Metabolomics-search project from GitHub.
+2. Download Metabolomics-search project from GitHub and unzip it.
-3. Open R program and set working directory in Metabolomics-search project folder.
+3. Open R program and set working directory in Metabolomics-search project unzipped folder.
 4. Run in console: *source("init.R")* .

 \--\